 I add both sugar and lemon to my pomegranate molasses.
-This is because it is a concentrated, powerful syrup that I only use sparingly, so when I do make it I count on having a bottle in the refrigerator for at least 3-4 weeks.
+This is because it is a concentrated, powerful syrup that I only use sparingly, so when I do make it I count on having a bottle in the refrigerator for at least 3 to 4 weeks.
 Adding the sugar and lemon juice keeps the molasses fresh longer and gives it a nice sweet/tart balance.
 I like my molasses on the sweeter side.

 For a tarter pomegranate molasses with a shorter shelf life, you can simply reduce pomegranate juice on its own with no added ingredients.
 It will take longer to reduce, and you’ll need to watch it carefully to make sure it doesn’t start to burn.
 There’s a thin line between thickened and burned… and if you thicken it too much, you’ll end up with a solid piece of syrup when it cools.
-Which is not cool.
-Know what I mean?

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - The liquid is ready when it has a light syrupy consistency and coats the back of a spoon.
 Don't let it thicken too much, or it will harden when it cools.Remove from heat.
 The syrup will continue to thicken as it cools.
 If you are unsure about the consistency, measure the reduced liquid-- it should be roughly 1 cup of syrup (or 3/4 cup for juice alone).
 If it's a lot more liquid than that, continue reducing.